blakekrpec/PyPeekr/README.md

 - Server
     - On Linux, we will need to write our own server, or get the OpenHardwareMonitor.exe to run on Linux.
     - On Windows, the OpenHardwareMonitor REST API will be used.
 We should consider adding an abstraction layer that takes info from OpenHardwareMonitor and then makes it more portable, currently there is a ton of info and really we may only want CPU and GPU.

+Current status, working on breaking out settings into its own file.

+TODO:
+    add an update_settings call to MainWindow
+        we will call this anytime settings are reset, or loaded so that all settings that need to be updated are.
+Now we just have color but this will be important in the future as we have more settings